cristianmusic7/reactjs-editable-grid/my-demo/README.md

 "name"                 | Header Text: By default Field value,                   |
 "alignment"            | Alignment body content                                 |
 "headerAlignment"      | Header Alignment                                       |
-"editItemTemaplate"    | "text": for textbox currently only support text,       |
+"editItemTemaplate"    | "text": for textbox.
+Currently only support text,       |
                        |for "checkbox, combobox" component is required to be    |
-                        build but that is out of scope.
-Ref: forum              |
+                        build but new components is out of scope.           |
 "width"                | width                                                  |
 "resizable"            | resizable or not                                       |
 "editable"             | Read Only : Make the column readonly                   |